 “This way someone can take a HIIT class paired with some strength work for a full hour workout, or someone can choose to attend one class and not the other,” described Wielinski.
 “This provides more flexibility so people can fit in exercise however works best for them.
 We also have added more of the classes with higher popularity to the schedule, such as HIIT, strength and Barre.”

 Lastly, to keep virtual engagement, Wielinski said her team is considering highlighting a few classes on Instagram and Facebook Live to gain more exposure and to give students a peek of the classes before committing to a full Zoom class.

-Christy Coleman, the assistant director of group fitness, described their plans as ever changing.
+Christy Coleman, the assistant director of group fitness at Auburn, described their plans as ever changing.
 “We have decided to phase in classes going from all virtual in Phase One to a blend in Phase Four,” she said.
 “As we explore virtual, we are discovering Zoom classes to be more effective for us, and livestreaming through social media platforms to be a better way to show clips or demos of what we offer.”

 “Virtual classes are here to stay — just like live classes, these classes will evolve and morph into something all their own over time,” she said.
 “I definitely think we are all in this together to figure out best practices and learn from one another.
 I can’t wait to see how everything comes together.
 By next year it may look totally different, but in a good way.”